Nassim Taleb has published an attack on intelligence research that is getting a lot of attention and so I thought I would respond to it.

 With respect to leadership, Levine and Rubinstein (2015) find that IQ is positively correlated with the probability of someone being an entrepreneur.
 In a meta-analysis of 151 previous samples, Judge and Colbert (2004) found a weak positive relationship between a person’s IQ and their effectiveness as, or probability of becoming, a leader.
 This is hardly what we would expect if IQ measured a person’s ability to “a slave”.

-With respect to critical thinking, IQ is strongly correlated with formal tests of rationality which gauge people’s propensity to incorrectly use mental heuristics or think in bias ways (Ritchie, 2017).
+With respect to critical thinking, IQ is strongly correlated with formal tests of rationality which gauge people’s propensity to incorrectly use mental heuristics or think in biased ways (Ritchie, 2017).

 And finally, with respect to real world problems as measured by situational judgement tests, McDaniel et al. (2004) found a .46 correlation between people’s scores on SJTs and IQ tests in a meta-analysis of 79 previous correlations.